-All of the aforementioned documents are available in accessible formats upon request.
+Belmont House will ensure that all of the aforementioned documents are available in accessible formats upon request.

 FOUR CORE PRINCIPLES OF THE AODA

 DIGNITY:

 Policies, procedures and practices that respect the dignity of a person with a disability are those that treat them as customers and clients who are as valued and as deserving of effective and full service as any other customer.
 They do not treat people with disabilities as an afterthought or force them to accept lesser service, quality, or convenience.
 Service delivery needs to take into account how people with disabilities can effectively access and use services and show respect in these methods.